 4#.
 Vitamin D

 The existence of toxins is harmful to collagen production in the skin.
 Vitamin D can reduce this toxin in your body.
 This vitamin is also suitable for skin tone.
-It declines cortisol levels and stresses too.
+It declines cortisol levels and stress, too.
 So, enhance the vitamin D level and leave your skin to produce more collagen.

 You can also take vitamin D supplements.
 Before taking this, take the advice of your doctor.